mama-cailleach/python-portfolio/python-experiments/lua-scripts/README.md

-# Lua Scripts – Text-to-Lua Dictionary Automation
+# Lua Script – Text-to-Lua Dictionary Automation

 This folder contains helper scripts related to Lua scripting for game development workflows.

 ## Overview

-The current script in this folder is designed to automate the conversion of text data—typically exported or organized from Excel—into a Lua dictionary (table) format.
-This makes it easier to integrate game data (such as localization strings, configuration, or game content) directly into your Lua-based games or tools.
+The scripts in this folder demonstrate how to automate the conversion of structured text data (typically exported or organized from Excel) into Lua dictionary (table) format.
+These scripts showcase the structure and base of how I used Python to transform CSV files into Lua-ready scripts for my game Wee Tarto.

+> **Note:**
+> The files here are not the full production files used in the game.
+They were adapted and changed during testing to illustrate the workflow and underlying approach.
+They are provided as reference for structure and automation methods.

 ### Key Features